srikash/dichotomise/README.md

 files, rather than appended as a second sequence.
 The filename range and file count alone could not show which files were duplicated.

-## dichotomise audits identity before organising DICOMs
+# dichotomise to the rescue

 `dichotomise` addresses this failure at ingestion.
 It reads identity from DICOM metadata rather than trusting exported filenames or series folders.
 It